 12. San Diego has less crime than other major cities

-According to Bestplaces.net, San Diego has a rank of 24.4 out of 100 on the crime scale for violent crime, and 31.4 out of 100 for property crime.
+According to Bestplaces.net, San Diego has a rank of 24.4 out of 100 on the crime scale for violent crime and 31.4 out of 100 for property crime.
 Those are pretty decent scores.
-For comparison, Dallas, Texas, ranks 37 out of 100 and 50.7 out of 100, respectively.
+For comparison, Los Angeles, California, ranks 29.1 out of 100 and 35.1 out of 100, respectively.

-If you’re moving in San Diego and are still worried about crime rates, be sure to look at the specific data on the neighborhood level.
+If you’re moving in San Diego and are concerned about crime rates, be sure to look at the specific data on the neighborhood level.
 Some neighborhoods are definitely safer than others.

 13. San Diego has unique border-town qualities

-San Diego is part of the United States, but it wasn’t always (hence the Spanish name).
-The city still retains tons of architecture and culture from its time as part of Mexico, and it’s still being influenced by Mexican culture today.
+San Diego hasn’t always been part of the United States (hence the Spanish name).
+The city retains rich architecture and culture from its time as part of Mexico, and it’s still being influenced by Mexican culture today.